Pre-Arrival Online Welcome Week

 Moodle is a web-based open source learning platform where students and teachers can post, edit, comment on and discuss materials together: Moodle homepage

-Every student needs a CampusCard, which can be used as a means of payment at the cash desks of the canteens and cafeterias on Holländischer Platz and Heinrich-Plett-Straße as well as for printing and copying stations on campus.
+Every student will have a CampusCard, which can be used as a means of payment at the cash desks of the canteens and cafeterias on Holländischer Platz and Heinrich-Plett-Straße as well as for printing and copying stations on campus.
 It is also valid as an ID card for the university libraries.
 Tenants of the student residences are also increasingly using the card as a payment card for washing machines and dryers.

 The UniAccount is the central access to the IT services of the University of Kassel.
 An e-mail account and a personal storage area are linked to the UniAccount.
 Students need the UniAccount to create timetables or to register for examinations.
 In addition, the UniAccount is necessary to participate in the university's data network (e.g. via WLAN) or to work at one of the many PC workstations in the ITS computer pools.
 In short: almost nothing works without a UniAccount.
 Further information can be found here: Activation and activation of the UniAccount